RestartB/titanium/Terms.md

 ## Service Termination
 By using Titanium, you agree that we have the right to terminate your service at any time, with or without notice, for any reason.
 When this happens, you will not be allowed to run any commands with Titanium, use Titanium context menu items, or interact with Titanium in any other way.
 We will do this one of two ways:
 - **Per User Termination:** if one user is violating the terms of service, we will blacklist the user from accessing Titanium's services.
-- **Server Termination:** if an entire service is violating the terms of service, we will blacklist the entire server from being able to use Titanium's services.
+- **Server Termination:** if an entire Discord server is violating the terms of service, we will blacklist the server from being able to use Titanium's services.
 The bot will be kicked from the server and will automatically leave if someone attempts to add it back.

 ## Policy Updates
 We may make changes to this policy over time.
 If a major change is made to the Terms of Service policy, we will make an announcement over public channels.